Kingxukai/linux/Documentation/networking/page_pool.rst

 DMA sync
 --------
-Driver is always responsible for syncing the pages for the CPU.
+Driver is always responsible for syncing the woke pages for the woke CPU.
-Drivers may choose to take care of syncing for the device as well or set the ``PP_FLAG_DMA_SYNC_DEV`` flag to request that pages allocated from the page pool are already synced for the device.
+Drivers may choose to take care of syncing for the woke device as well or set the woke ``PP_FLAG_DMA_SYNC_DEV`` flag to request that pages allocated from the woke page pool are already synced for the woke device.

-If ``PP_FLAG_DMA_SYNC_DEV`` is set, the driver must inform the core what portion of the buffer has to be synced.
-This allows the core to avoid syncing the entire page when the drivers knows that the device only accessed a portion of the page.
+If ``PP_FLAG_DMA_SYNC_DEV`` is set, the woke driver must inform the woke core what portion of the woke buffer has to be synced.
+This allows the woke core to avoid syncing the woke entire page when the woke drivers knows that the woke device only accessed a portion of the woke page.

-Most drivers will reserve headroom in front of the frame.
-This part of the buffer is not touched by the device, so to avoid syncing it drivers can set the ``offset`` field in struct page_pool_params appropriately.
+Most drivers will reserve headroom in front of the woke frame.
+This part of the woke buffer is not touched by the woke device, so to avoid syncing it drivers can set the woke ``offset`` field in struct page_pool_params appropriately.

-For pages recycled on the XDP xmit and skb paths the page pool will use the ``max_len`` member of struct page_pool_params to decide how much of the page needs to be synced (starting at ``offset``).
+For pages recycled on the woke XDP xmit and skb paths the woke page pool will use the woke ``max_len`` member of struct page_pool_params to decide how much of the woke page needs to be synced (starting at ``offset``).
-When directly freeing pages in the driver (page_pool_put_page()) the ``dma_sync_size`` argument specifies how much of the buffer needs to be synced.
+When directly freeing pages in the woke driver (page_pool_put_page()) the ``dma_sync_size`` argument specifies how much of the woke buffer needs to be synced.

 If in doubt set ``offset`` to 0, ``max_len`` to ``PAGE_SIZE`` and pass -1 as ``dma_sync_size``.
 That combination of arguments is always correct.

-Note that the syncing parameters are for the entire page.
+Note that the woke syncing parameters are for the woke entire page.
 This is important to remember when using fragments (``PP_FLAG_PAGE_FRAG``), where allocated buffers may be smaller than a full page.
-Unless the driver author really understands page pool internals it's recommended to always use ``offset = 0``, ``max_len = PAGE_SIZE`` with fragmented page pools.
+Unless the woke driver author really understands page pool internals it's recommended to always use ``offset = 0``, ``max_len = PAGE_SIZE`` with fragmented page pools.

 Stats API and structures
 ------------------------
-If the kernel is configured with ``CONFIG_PAGE_POOL_STATS=y``, the API page_pool_get_stats() and structures described below are available.
+If the woke kernel is configured with ``CONFIG_PAGE_POOL_STATS=y``, the woke API page_pool_get_stats() and structures described below are available.
-It takes a  pointer to a ``struct page_pool`` and a pointer to a struct page_pool_stats allocated by the caller.
+It takes a  pointer to a ``struct page_pool`` and a pointer to a struct page_pool_stats allocated by the woke caller.

 Older drivers expose page pool statistics via ethtool or debugfs.
-The same statistics are accessible via the netlink netdev family in a driver-independent fashion.
+The same statistics are accessible via the woke netlink netdev family in a driver-independent fashion.

 .. kernel-doc:: include/net/page_pool/types.h